-My first breakfast stop was The Plow (1299 18th St, San Francisco, CA 94107).
-The place came recommended by a good friend, who also is a foodie, like yours truly.
+I visited San Francisco as part of what turned out to be a food-based mega-adventure.
+My first breakfast stop was Plow, a restaurant located at 1299 18th St, San Francisco, CA 94107.
+The place came recommended by a good friend who is also a foodie like yours truly.
 Not being a local, I really did not know what to expect.
-I woke up hungry and walked from my hotel room to the restaurant (ca. 40 minutes) which made me even hungrier.
-Got to the restaurant and got a little taken back by the lineup outside.
+I woke up hungry and walked from my hotel room to the restaurant (this took around 40 minutes), which made me even hungrier.
+When I got to the restaurant, I was a little taken back by the line outside.

-Walked to an amazingly friendly host who greeted me asked me: “for how many?”
-I mentioned that it’d just be me and I would be more then OK at the bar.
-Little side note, since I was travelling on my own, I made sure that the restaurants I wanted to hit all had a bar to sit on.
-It makes eating alone less uncomfortable for those like me not used to it.)
+I walked up to an amazingly friendly host who greeted me asked me, “For how many?”
+I mentioned that it’d just be me and I would be more than OK at the bar.
+(A little side note—since I was traveling on my own, I made sure that all of the restaurants I wanted to hit had bars to sit at.
+It makes eating alone less uncomfortable for those like me who are not used to it.)

 The homemade sausages were to absolutely die for.
-They were very well seasoned with fennel seeds and a touch of thyme and nutmeg.
+They were very well-seasoned with fennel seeds and a touch of thyme and nutmeg.

 I have no idea how they made their potatoes.
 They were almost half-skinned and then deep-fried which made the almost-attached skins super crispy.
 They were seasoned with rosemary, salt, and pepper.

 My mind was blown, however, by the lemon ricotta pancakes.
 I want to eat those every single day for the rest of my life.
 I wish I could bribe someone to get me the recipe for them.
 I have tried different versions of recipes online, but none came close to the ones these guys offered.
 They just melted in your mouth and did not need any butter or syrup.